IdentiCyte/IdentiCyte/README.md

 # IdentiCyte
-IdentiCyte is a program which has been designed to count and classify cells in an image microscopy image as simply as possible.
+IdentiCyte is a program which has been designed to count and classify cells in an image microscopy image with a focus on ease of use.
 ## Getting Started

 Identicyte has been tested on Windows 10, Windows 7 and Ubuntu 17.10